What Is Eyelid Surgery?

 Even people in their early-to-mid 30s will begin to notice early changes around their eyes.
-This is caused by fullness or puffiness, due to fat pads, as well as progressive laxity of the skin with age.
-Increase in the size of these fat deposits is generally unrelated to weight gain or loss, but is rather a result of genetics, facial anatomy, and the passage of time.
-It is true that increases in salt intake, alcohol, and sleeping in a dependent position will affect the fluctuation of fluid in the fat pockets.
-The fat pads have an important function; they act as shock absorbers around the eye balls and provide vital protection to the globes.
+These changes are caused by fullness or puffiness due to fat pads and progressive laxity of the skin.
+An increase in these fat deposits’ size is generally unrelated to weight gain or loss but is a result of genetics, facial anatomy, and time passage.
+Indeed, increases in salt intake, alcohol, and sleeping in a dependent position will affect fluid fluctuation in the fat pockets.
+The fat pads have an essential function; they act as shock absorbers around the eyeballs and provide vital protection to the globes.
 With time, the connective tissue that once held this protective fat in position begins to stretch and loses its tone.
 Although it appears as if the fat itself is bulging, this phenomenon is actually caused by the relaxation of the tissue that encompasses it.

 How Do I Prepare for Eyelid Surgery?

 Dr. Delgado will advise you as to whether eyelid surgery is the best procedure.
 He will help you decide whether both the upper and lower eyelids need correction and whether a brow lift is advisable.
 At times, additional suggestions are made.
-For example, if you would like eyelid rejuvenation—and this will make your face look significantly younger—he may suggest other procedures to balance the face and to create harmony.
+For example, if you would like eyelid rejuvenation, which will make your face look significantly younger, he may suggest other procedures to balance the face and create harmony.

-Lastly, you will be given a pre-operative instruction booklet that will explain medications that will be ordered, as well as any preparations that need to be made at home for recovery.
-This pre-operative booklet provides a detailed list of aspirin and aspirin-containing compounds, including anti-inflammatory products, that must be discontinued two weeks before and two weeks after surgery in order to minimize bleeding.
+Lastly, you will be given a pre-operative instruction booklet that will explain medications that will be ordered and any preparations that need to be made at home for recovery.
+This pre-operative booklet provides a detailed list of aspirin and aspirin-containing compounds, including anti-inflammatory products, that must be discontinued two weeks before and two weeks after surgery to minimize bleeding.
 The booklet also recommends vitamin supplements and homeopathic remedies that can be taken to minimize bruising and promote healing.